 Thousands of petitions are filed with the USCIS, how do you make sure that you or your loved one's application is given due attention?
 At Simon Law Group, our mission is to keep families together and help them realize their dreams of immigrating to the United States.
 We believe that families should never be separated.
 Many barriers, however, prevent families from uniting, including unforeseen conditions to misunderstandings of the law.

 When looking for legal counsel, you can feel confident relying on our lawyers through this process, as they have both gone through the immigration process and know precisely the challenges ahead.
-Whether you are in need of a visa, are applying for a Green Card to obtain lawful permanent resident status, or are working on the path toward U.S. citizenship, do not hesitate to contact our Houston immigration attorneys at the Simon Law Group.
+Whether you are in need of a visa, are applying for a Green Card to obtain lawful permanent resident status, or are working on the path toward U.S. citizenship, do not hesitate to contact our Houston immigration attorneys at Simon Law Group, PLLC.

 Our Houston immigration lawyers can provide you answers to help you resolve even the most complicated of legal situations.
 Families become separated by distance, time, and a whole host of other legal obstacles, and we want to provide a remedy to help keep your family together.
 Are you or a loved one applying for a visa or a green card?
 The process begins when that family member petitions another family member to become a permanent resident.

 Another option would be to sponsor that family member for a visa.
 You should note, however, that visa applications can take a while to process.
 Even the outcome of accurate, flawless applications can experience delays.
 Furthermore, there is a limit on the number of family preference immigrant visas every fiscal year.